 The NES game?
 Half a level, maximum.

-Luckily, the PC did finally get a spiritual answer to all this in the form of Toonstruck, in which a very bored Christopher "A Role That Christopher Lloyd Played" Lloyd played the role of 'human' amongst three worlds of original cartoon creations.
-It pulled it off pretty well, was spectacularly rude (going from a happy cutesy world to a sheep and a cow taking up bondage) and a cool adventure in its own right.
+Luckily, the PC did finally get a spiritual answer to all this in the form of Toonstruck, in which a very bored Christopher "A Role That Christopher Lloyd Played" Lloyd played the role of 'human' in three worlds of original cartoon creations.
+It pulled it off pretty well, was spectacularly rude (going from a happy cutesy world to a sheep and a cow taking up bondage), and a cool adventure in its own right.
 We'll probably take a look at it one week.
 But a different week.
-One with less chocolate to be eaten.